simo955/simo955/README.md

 ### Ciao, nice to meet you 👋

 I'm Simone, a Computer Engineer currently working as Machine Learning Engineer [@Generali Italia](https://www.generali.it).
-I enjoy building things from scratch, learning new stuff, and dreaming big.
+I enjoy facing complex problems, building things from scratch, and learning new stuff.

 ### 🎓 Education
 * Master of Science in Computer Science and Engineering from Politecnico di Milano, with a focus on **Machine Learning**, Data Science, **Software Engineering**.
 Final Grade 108/110.